Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Heat

 - He's connected on 0.8 threes per game, or 5.9% of his team's makes from beyond the arc this season.

-- The Heat are the sixth-ranked squad in the league, allowing 41.9 rebounds per contest.
+- The Heat are the 14th-ranked team in the league, conceding 25.6 assists per game.

 Nikola Jokic vs. the Heat